sanilb19/variational-autoencoder/README.md

 ## Results

 - **MNIST Tensorflow VAE**: Visualizes the latent space of the MNIST dataset and generates new digit images.
-- **2D Moons PyTorch VAE**: Animates the training process of a VAE on a 2D dataset, showing the evolution of the latent space.
+- **2D Moons PyTorch VAE**: Animates the training process of a VAE on a 2D dataset, showing the evolution of the latent space, and its attempt at reconstruction.

 ## Conclusion